unixorn/awesome-zsh-plugins/README.md

 * [zsh-vim-mode](https://github.com/sharat87/zsh-vim-mode) - Shrikant Sharat's bindings for zsh's vi mode so it behaves more vim-like
 * [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh
 * [zsnapshot](https://github.com/psprint/zsnapshot) - command which dumps current Zsh state into a file, for restoration by sourcing the file
+* [Ztrace](https://github.com/psprint/ztrace) - catches output of commands, allows to reuse that output, glue it with history content

 ## Even more completions